datamapio/story/cheatsheet/ES6_cheatsheet.md

 A reducer takes an accumulator value and a single value from a collection and computes a new accumulator value.

 In the first example:
-previous = previousValue or accumulator; trip = currentValue or single value, here an object, from the array; 0 = initialValue
+previous = previousValue or accumulator;
+trip = currentValue or single value, here an object, from the array;
+0 = initialValue

 In the second example:
-tally = previousValue or accumulator, and vote = currentValue or single value from a collection.
+tally = previousValue or accumulator and
+vote = currentValue or single value from a collection.
 Together they form the reducer.

 Note: The reduce array helper doesn't need an initialValue.

-Note 2: Redux comes from the Reduce:
+Note 2: The name Redux comes from the Reducers:
 See: https://github.com/reactjs/redux/issues/514#issuecomment-131232439

 ```